 Corporations and LLCs that miss the deadline to file their report must pay a $10 late fee.
 If they fail to file altogether, they risk administrative dissolution.
 This means they may lose the rights and liability protections that entity provides.

 If you find yourself having trouble while filing your Utah annual report, you can contact the Division of Corporations.
 They list their contact information on their website, or you can use their online chat.
-Utah residents can call for help at (801) 530-4849 or (877) 526-3994.
-Questions can be emailed to email@example.com.
+Utah residents can call for help or email any questions they may have.

 It costs $15 for LLCs and for-profit corporations to file their annual reports in Utah.
 Nonprofit corporations pay $10.